a-fotherby/Omphalos/README.md

 1. **A working CrunchTope/PFLOTRAN model** — Your template input file
 2. **A YAML configuration file** — Specifies how to vary model parameters

+> **Note:** Your CrunchTope template must have `graphics tecplot` in the RUNTIME block.
+Omphalos parses the TecPlot output format.

 ### Example Configuration

 ```yaml